OData/v3ProtocolDocument/OData URL Conventions.markdown

 The [orderby](#orderByRule) syntax rule defines the formal grammar of the $orderby query option.

 ### 5.1.5 Top and Skip System Query Options ###
-The $top system query option allows clients a required number of resources, used in conjunction $skip query option which allows a client to ask the server to begin sending resource after skipping a required number of resource, a client can request a particular page of matching resources.
+The $top system query option allows clients a required number of resources, used in conjunction $skip query option which allows a client to ask the service to begin sending resource after skipping a required number of resource, a client can request a particular page of matching resources.

 The semantics of $top and $skip are covered in the [OData:core](OData) document.